 The ESP32-S2 Arduino board support package is currently part of the 2.0.0 or later release.
 To use the ESP32-S2 with Arduino, you'll need to follow the steps below for your operating system.
-You can also https://adafru.it/weF).
+You can also check out the Espressif Arduino repository for the most up to date details on how to install it (https://adafru.it/weF).